 The Municipal Code and related HLC, ABR, and SFDB guidelines establish a two-part project approval process: Concept Review and Final Design Approval.
 Generally, applicants of larger or unique projects submit for Concept Review first to receive general comments on the mass, bulk, scale, and architectural style of the project.
-No formal action is taken at the hearing and recommendations are considered advisory only.
+AUD Program projects located on lots 15,000 square feet or greater and within the High Density area are required to receive a Concept Review at both the applicable design review body and the Planning Commission prior to the application being deemed complete: No formal action is taken at the hearing and recommendations are considered advisory only.
 Concept Review at both the applicable design review body and the Planning Commission prior to the application being deemed complete is optional except for the following projects: